 Financial instruments and investment-related risks overview

-Before starting using our services and investing, please read this document and carefully assess your individual situation in terms of financial status, investment goals, risk tolerance, etc. Please consider consulting a professional advisor if needed to better understand the risks related to investment.
+Before starting to use our services and investing, please read this document and carefully assess your individual situation (in case you intend to use our services for your personal needs) or the situation of the company you represent (in case you act on behalf of a legal entity) in terms of financial status, investment goals, risk tolerance, etc. Please consider consulting a professional advisor if needed to better understand the risks related to investment.

 Fundvest does not provide tax, accounting, or legal advice to its clients, and all investors are advised to consult with professional advisors regarding any potential obligations.

-This document was prepared by Fundvest UAB .
+This document was prepared by Fundvest UAB which is a company established in Lithuania and licensed as a financial brokerage firm by the Bank of Lithuania.
 It contains information about the nature and risk of financial instruments that you may invest in while using our services.
-It may not explain all the risks or how the specific risks may affect you personally.
-If you have any doubts if our services and the specific financial instruments are appropriate for you, please seek professional advice.
+It may not explain all the risks or how the specific risks may affect you personally or the company you represent.
+If you have any doubts if our services and the specific financial instruments are appropriate for you or the company you represent, please seek professional advice.

-When using our investment platform you may invest in the following financial instruments:
+When using our services you may invest in the following financial instruments:

 Stocks (shares) which are units of ownership in companies.
 Shares that are traded in the stock exchanges (e.g. New York Stock Exchange) can be purchased when using our platform.
 If the company that issued the shares (issuer) earns profit, part of the profit can be distributed to the owners of the shares (shareholders) in the form of dividends.